-Algebra II is the gateway course to higher level math courses including pre-calculus and calculus.Topics include transformations, systems of equations, matrices, quadratic functions, the Fundamental Theorem of Algebra, exponentials and logarithms, trigonometry, conics, rational functions, statistics and probability.
+Algebra II is the gateway course to higher level math courses including pre-calculus and calculus.
+It is a continuation of Algebra I, requiring extensive use of graphing calculators.
+Topics include transformations, systems of equations, matrices, quadratic functions, the Fundamental Theorem of Algebra, exponentials and logarithms, trigonometry, conics, rational functions, statistics and probability.